HomeCord/homecord-docs/info/command_list.md

 If you want to override the default Permission requirements for HomeCord's Commands, you can do so by going to **Server Settings > Integrations > HomeCord** in your Server, and editing the Command Permission requirements there.

 > [!NOTE]
-> Sadly, you can only edit Bot Command Permissions on Desktop & Web versions of Discord, not Mobile versions.
+> Sadly, you can only edit Server App Command Permissions on Desktop & Web versions of Discord, not Mobile versions.